 1. The exact number of subscription bundle products that customers must add from a collection on a Shopify store.

-Get set up with product collection quantity limits for your Shopify subscription bundle by following the steps below:
+Note: Get set up with product collection quantity limits for your Shopify subscription bundle by following the steps below:

 1. When creating your Shopify subscription box bundle, click Limit to how many products can be added from this collection.